-Level 2, 55 Carrington Street Nedlands, WA 6009 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended September 30, 2015.
-The discussion below should be read in conjunction with the Company's consolidated financial statements for the year ended June 30, 2015.
+Level 2, 55 Carrington Street Nedlands, WA 6009 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended December 31, 2015.
+The discussion below should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the six months ended December 31, 2015 and consolidated financial statements for the year ended June 30, 2015.
 Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All dollar figures included in the following Management Discussion and Analysis ("MD&A") are quoted in Canadian dollars unless otherwise indicated.
-This MD&A has been prepared as at November 12, 2015.
+This MD&A has been prepared as at February 11, 2016.